-Terminating Economics While somewhat uncommon (particularly in our 2020 dataset, which was overweight institutional seeder versus prior years), a number of seed deals include a step-down, sunset or outright termination of the seeder's revenue share.
-Sometimes the decrease to the revenue share occurs on a fixed schedule or at a fixed time, regardless of other factors, where other approaches require the seeder to maintain its seed investment - even beyond the lock-up period - for the revenue share to continue.
-Predictably, these types of arrangements typically do not have buy-out clauses (as paying a high multiple when the seeder's economics are impermanent has little justification or appeal) and are mostly accepted only by seeders whose seeding motivations extend beyond pure revenue sharing economics.
-For example, a seeder whose core business is a fund-of-funds strategy and who has extended its manager selection expertise to seed investments may ultimately be more focused on receiving significant capacity rights at reduced fees and therefore be willing to forego some amount of seed economics to be able to place capital (at favorable rates) with highly sought after managers.
-Additionally, given the relatively little value associated with cash flows that will be realized perhaps ten or more years out under a conventional discounted cashflow analysis, it is not necessarily economically irrational for a seeder to forego these distant and highly uncertain future payments (though the same argument would suggest that the underlying manager shouldn't over-weight these cashflows in the negotiation either).
-Because terminating seeder economics are so favorable to managers, a seeder whose motivations are more closely linked with capacity rights has a real opportunity to source and close a deal with a best in class new manager who may otherwise either pursue a larger seed deal or forego a seed deal altogether.
+While somewhat uncommon (particularly in our recent datasets, which have been overweight institutional seeder observations versus prior years), a number of seed deals include some form of a step-down, a sunset or an outright termination of the seeder's economics.
+Sometimes the decrease occurs on a fixed schedule or at a fixed time, regardless of other factors, and other approaches require the seeder to continue to invest in the funds - whether beyond the lock-up period for liquid products, or an obligation to seed multiple vintages in the case of private equity/credit products - for the seeder's economics to continue.
+Predictably, these types of arrangements rarely have buy-out clauses (as paying a high multiple when the seeder's economics are impermanent has little justification or appeal) and are mostly accepted only by seeders whose seeding motivations extend beyond pure revenue sharing economics.
+For example, a seeder whose core business is a fund-of-funds strategy and who has extended its manager selection expertise to seed investments may ultimately be more focused on receiving significant capacity rights at reduced fees and therefore be willing to forego some amount of seed economics to be able to place a larger chunk of capital (at favorable rates) with highly sought-after managers.
+While this approach may seem less appealing than retaining a "free" revenue share, enhanced capacity rights that result in a seeder being able to place an additional \$100mm in a strategy that generates +20% annual returns will almost always (at least in early years before major AUM and corresponding revenue share growth) be more profitable in absolute (i.e., non-risk adjusted) dollars than a typical seeder revenue share.

+Additionally, given the relatively little present value associated with cash flows that will be realized perhaps +10 years out under a conventional discounted cashflow analysis, it is not necessarily economically irrational for a seeder to forego these distant and highly uncertain future payments (though the same argument would suggest that the underlying manager shouldn't over-weight these cashflows in the negotiation either).
+Because terminating seeder economics is generally seen as being very favorable to managers, a seeder whose motivations are more closely linked with capacity rights has a real opportunity to distinguish their offering by using a step down or termination of the seed economics to source and close a deal with a best-in-class new manager who may otherwise either pursue a larger seed deal or forego a seed deal altogether.
+Our FY2024 study included data from seeders that historically had not been included in our dataset and who favor terminating economics; accordingly, while these inform our dataset, they do not necessarily indicate a new trend.